dentonescu/cv-samples/pkixwebadm/README.md

   ```

   Add `--auto-reload` or `--no-auto-reload` to override the dev-mode toggle.
 For a combined help view, run `python3 pkixwebadm.py --help-all`.
-- Tests cover configuration and the HTTP landing page:
+- Tests currently cover the configuration loader, the inline error-page helper, and
+  the vendored `libdmotservices` utility:

   ```bash
   python3 -m pytest